 It shall be the responsibility of each of the several members of the County Committee to attend all meetings of the Committee and, to the best of their ability be informed with respect to all issues on which the Party should take a position.

-Failure of any member of the County Committee to be in attendance at three consecutive meetings of such Committee, whether in person or by proxy, will terminate automatically his membership on the Committee.
+Failure of any precinct or at-large member of the County Committee to be in attendance at three consecutive meetings of such Committee, whether in person or by proxy, will automatically terminate his or her voting membership on the Committee and, pursuant to Article III, Section 2, convert the person to an associate member.

 The seat of a committee member who is called to active duty in the United States armed services during a national or state emergency shall stay vacant for the duration of the term to which the member was elected, during which time the seat may be automatically resumed upon the former member's release from active duty.
 During such vacancy the seat shall not be counted in determining a quorum.